Assessment of applications and how we determine housing need

 Car parking availability is unique to each of City West Housing’s buildings.
 Many of our buildings have some parking but it is limited.

-An application form is available for download.
+An Expression of Interest form is available for download.
 Please check whether you are eligible to join our register before applying.
-A copy of our Eligibility and allocations policy is also available to download.

 Please submit your application with all required supporting documentation to firstname.lastname@example.org.